 COVID-19 has left school systems around the country scrambling to try to educate children while their buildings have to stay closed.
-While educators are challenged in so many ways, special education providers are dealing with the extra task of making sure our students with special needs can continue learning even while their whole worlds have been turned upside down.
+While educators are challenged in so many ways, related service providers are dealing with the extra task of making sure our students with special needs are getting the support they need through a teletherapy model.

 Challenges for Related Service Providers